Skip to main content

 Do-not-stock combinations on conservative hobby rules.

-If Kribensis is the wrong pick — try instead
+If Kribensis is the wrong pick, try instead

-Temperament in the tank
+In the tank

 • Crowding and limited territory